OpenClassrooms-Student-Center/6902811-learn-python-basics/P1C2/solution/solutions.md

 ## Steps

-### Step 1 :In the Python Shell, print "Happy Birthday" to the console.
+### Step 1 : In the Python Shell, print "Happy Birthday" to the console.
 ```python
 >>> print("Happy Birthday")
 Happy Birthday